peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  <code>EInteger</code>, and <code>ERational</code> classes in the new <code>PeterO.Numbers</code>
  library (in .NET) or the <code>com.github.peteroupc/numbers</code>
  artifact (in Java); the legacy <code>ExtendedDecimal</code>,
- <code>ExtendedFloat</code>, <code>ExtendedInteger</code>, and
+ <code>ExtendedFloat</code>, <code>BigInteger</code>, and <code>ExtendedRational</code>
- <code>ExtendedRational</code> classes in this library; arrays; enumerations
+ classes in this library; arrays; enumerations (<code>Enum</code> objects);
- (<code>Enum</code> objects); and maps.
+ and maps.
 (See also the other overloads to the FromObject method.)</p> <p>In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of a compiler-generated type).
 Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
 If the property name begins with the word "Is" followed by an upper-case A to Z, the "Is" prefix is deleted from the name.
 (Passing the appropriate "options" parameter can be done to control whether the "Is" prefix is removed and whether a camel-case conversion happens.)
 Also, .NET <code>Enum</code> objects will be converted to their integer values, and a multidimensional array is converted to an array of arrays.</p> <p>In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" (either word followed by an upper-case A to Z) that take no parameters, and returns a CBOR map with one entry for each such method found.
 For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
 (Passing the appropriate "options" parameter can be done to control whether the "is" prefix is removed and whether a camel-case conversion happens.)
  Also, Java <code>Enum</code> objects will be converted to the result of their <code>name</code> method.</p> <p>If the input is a byte array, the byte array is copied to a new byte array.
-(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p>
+(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p> <p>If the input is a text string, a CBOR text string object will be created.
+To create a CBOR byte string object from a text string, see the example given in <see cref='M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])'/>.</p>

 **Parameters:**